 Vegetables for Kids Tip #1: Make Sure They Taste Good!

 The best way to get your kids to eat their vegetables is to make sure they taste good to YOU.
+(Yes, I realize that is a fairly obvious one, but we so often forget it!)
 You can’t expect opinionated little people to go for plain steamed veggies day in and day out, so be sure to make them flavorful.
 Some ideas:

 - Cook up green beans in olive oil, salt, and big pieces of garlic for flavor that can easily be picked out and moved to the side.